jhuix/vscode-markdown-preview-showdown/README.md

 This extension contributes the following settings:

 * `markdown-preview-showdown.autoPreview`: Automatic preview markdown file, default false.
+* `markdown-preview-showdown.flavor`: Flavor of preview html page, you can choose one from ["github", "ghost", "vanilla"], default is "github" flavor.
 * `markdown-preview-showdown.scrollSync`: Automatic scroll sync, default true.
 * `markdown-preview-showdown.maxContentSize`: When markdown content size exceeds 'maxContentSize' value, compress the content with brotli during message transmission, default 32768(32K) Bytes.
 * `markdown-preview-showdown.mermaidTheme`: Mermaid theme, you can choose one from ["default", "dark", "forest", "neutral"], default is "default" theme.